Soviet biological weapons program

-The Soviet Union covertly operated the world's largest, longest, and most sophisticated biological weapons program, thereby violating its obligations as a party to the Biological Weapons Convention of 1972.
-The Soviet program began in the 1920s and lasted until at least September 1992 but has possibly been continued by Russian Federation after that.
+The Soviet Union covertly operated the world's largest and most sophisticated known biological weapons program.
+The Soviet program began in the 1920s and lasted until at least September 1992 but has possibly been continued by the Russian Federation after that.
+Under a civilian cover organization named Biopreparat, 40 to 50 military-purposed biological research facilities existed throughout the Soviet Union.
+An anti-agriculture program, Ekologiya, also targeted crops and livestock.

-By 1960, numerous military-purposed biological research facilities existed throughout the Soviet Union.
-Although the former USSR also signed the 1972 Biological Weapons Convention (BWC), the Soviet authorities subsequently augmented their biowarfare programs.
-Over the course of its history, the Soviet program is known to have weaponized and stockpiled the following bio-agents (and to have pursued basic research on many more):